 More rocks and the start of all evil – cows

 Time to head back before it gets dark.
-The light on the bikes are not really good at night
+The light on the bikes are not perfect at night

 Empty roads and Myanmar somewhere in the distance

 Our trip today.
-I switched it on a few kilometres after Pai
+I switched it on a few kilometers after Pai

 Music Nights at Mojo